cardano-foundation/cardano-academy/courses/CBCA/1-introduction_to_blockchain/1-general_introduction_and_background/README.md

 ## The Original Byzantine General Problem Paper

 But accomplishing this?
 Not so easy.
 Designing a consensus algorithm for a decentralized system is complex.
 Many different concerns must be addressed.
-In 1982, Lamport, Shostak, and Pease illuminated these concerns in a scientific paper called the Byzantine Generals Problem – also known as the BGP.
+In 1982, Lamport, Shostak, and Pease illuminated these concerns in a scientific paper called the Byzantine Generals Problem – also known as the BGP[^3].

 ![illustration 1.1.2.png](./assets/1.1.2.png)